jameda-telemedicine/jitsi-tests/README.md

 ## Supported features

 - authentication using JWT token
+- parallel tests
+- random suffix for Jitsi Meet room names
-- analytics are disabled for tests
+- analytics are disabled for Jitsi Meet tests
 - on a same test, a browser can be run from:
   - local WebDriver
   - any Selenium Hub (support for multiple hubs + authenticated hubs)